zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

 LIMIT 10;
     </copy>
     ```
-14. Query c - Give me the number of bookings that Neil Armstrong and Buzz Aldrin made for a price of > $400.00
+14. **Query 3** - Give me the number of bookings that Neil Armstrong and Buzz Aldrin made for a price of > $400.00

     ```
     <copy>SET SESSION use_secondary_engine=ON;</copy>